-Marketing is entirely based upon understanding your target market.
+Marketing is based upon understanding your target market.
 This is true for any business, and no different for nonprofit organizations.
 There are different aspects to marketing.
 One is focusing on acquiring community awareness and support.
 Another is to procure volunteers to help support your efforts and keep costs low.
 The marketing of fundraising events helps your organization get community recognition and funding support to help grow your programs.
 The final marketing piece has to do with finding your core donor base and making sure they are continuously inspired to become and remain involved in financially supporting your organization’s efforts.

 That means that there are different target markets to identify.
 This will require different marketing efforts to suit the demographics of each group.